vkatsikaros/arabic-course/README.md

 Copyright (c) 2015 Vangelis Katsikaros.

-The material is provided AS IS.
+I am not a teacher of Arabic - just a humble student, so the material is provided AS IS.
 If you don't get what AS IS means see [GNU General Public License - Disclaimer of Warranty](http://www.gnu.org/licenses/gpl-3.0.en.html).
 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).